Differential Galois groups of $G$-connections with Coxeter singularities: Reductive subgroups of maximal degree

 \item $C_n$.
-In this case, $\dim(\fk')=\dim(\fg)$ so if $n>2$, this is impossible. \item $D_{n+1}$.
+In this case, $\dim(\fk')=\dim(\fg)$ so if $n>2$, this is impossible.
+(Note that for $n=2$, $\Sp_{4}=\So_5$.) \item $D_{n+1}$.
 This is also impossible because $\So_{2n+2}$ has no faithful representation of dimension less than $2n+2$. \item Exceptional types.
 In this case, the exceptional subalgebra would have Coxeter number $2n$ and a faithful $2n+1$-dimensional representation.
-By inspection, we see that the only possibility is the embedding $\fg_2\hookrightarrow \So_7$ obtained as the fixed points of a nontrivial pinned automorphism of order $3$ of $\So_8$.
-This embedding is unique up to conjugacy because $\fg_2$ has a unique faithful seven dimensional representation whose image is in $\So_7$. \end{itemize}
+By inspection, we see that the only possibility is the embedding $\fg_2\hookrightarrow \So_7$. \end{itemize}